BitPay Card Review

 - The BitPay Card is subject to standard US banking laws.
 This means that each user must verify their identity before receiving a card.
 The company requires users to provide the following information: full name, address of residence (no PO boxes), date of birth, phone number, and social security number.

-- BitPay charges a physical card issuance fee of $9.95.
+- BitPay charges a physical card issuance fee of $10.00.
 Applicants must pay this fee using one of BitPay’s supported crypto assets, as fiat issuance fee payments are not accepted.
-An additional issuance fee of $2.95 is charged for each non-reloadable virtual debit card account.

 - The BitPay Card takes 7-10 business days to arrive in the mail.
 If an approved applicant hasn’t received their BitPay Card after 10 business days, the company recommends calling their Cardholder Services team.